 Additionally, the exact scope of CIIOs under the current regulatory regime remains unclear, and the PRC government authorities may have wide discretion in the interpretation and enforcement of these laws.
-Therefore, it is uncertain whether we would be deemed as a critical information infrastructure operator under PRC law.
+Therefore, it is uncertain whether we, our PRC subsidiaries or the VIE would be deemed as CIIOs under the PRC law.
 It also remains uncertain whether the future regulatory changes would impose additional restrictions on companies like us, our PRC subsidiaries or the VIE.
 We cannot predict the impact of the Revised Measures, if any, at this stage, and we will closely monitor and assess any development in the rule-making process.
 If we, our PRC subsidiaries or the VIE is not able to comply with the cybersecurity and data privacy requirements in a timely manner, or at all, we, our PRC subsidiaries or the VIE may be subject to government enforcement actions and investigations, fines, penalties, suspension of non-compliant operations, or removal of the VIE's application from the relevant application stores, among other sanctions, which could materially and adversely affect the business and results of operations.